-Some of the other rules that NGC enforces to ensure fair treatment and transparency include competitive bidding; sealed bids opened in the presence of all bidders; and uniformity, consistency and transparency in all communications with tenderers on any substantive aspects of their bids subsequent to their submission.
+Some of the other procurement activities that NGC enforces to ensure fair treatment and transparency include competitive bidding, sealed bids opened in the presence of all bidders and uniformity, consistency and transparency in all communications with tenderers on any substantive aspects of their bids subsequent to their submission.

 Conflict of Interest

 This is deemed to exist whenever an employee is in a position, due to the nature or responsibilities of his job, to further any personal financial interest of the employee or a relative of the employee.
-This includes an employee’s investment or financial interest in, or holding a position with, any supplier, contractor or other service provider, customer or competitor of the Company or where, as a result of his connection to third parties, he is impaired in his loyalty, judgement, objectivity or independence in relation to them.
+This includes where an employee invests, or holds a financial interest in, or a position with, any supplier, contractor or other service provider, customer or competitor of the Company or where, as a result of his connection to third parties, he is impaired in his loyalty, judgement, objectivity or independence in relation to them.
 NGC’s policy requires employees, who believe that their interests could potentially conflict with that of the Company, to immediately declare such interest and remove himself or herself from direct or indirect involvement in the matter to neutralise any potential adverse effects of the conflict being reported.

 Financial Reporting and Accountability

 NGC debars employees from accepting gifts,fees, personal favours or preferential treatment, that could, in any way, influence or appear to influence, business decisions in favour of any person or organization with whom or with which the Company is likely to have business dealings.
-Commercial business entertainment, which is reasonable in nature, frequency and cost, is permitted.
-Reasonable business entertainment would cover, for example, a lunch or dinner or occasional athletic or cultural event and gifts of nominal value not exceeding a total annual value of TT$700.00 if received directly or indirectly from one source.
+Commercial business entertainment, which is reasonable in nature, frequency and cost, is however permitted.
+Reasonable business entertainment would cover, for example, a lunch or dinner or occasional athletic or cultural event and gifts of nominal value not exceeding TT$700.00, or a total annual value of TT$700.00 if received directly or indirectly from one source.